 I’m frequently asked this question, so here is my experience from the past 3 years and I’ll update as I progress

-in 2015, I was awarded an exceptional opportunity by my employer at the time for education sponsorship, and so I researched for an enrolment where I could continue full-time work and attain a degree part-time by distance.
+in 2015, I was awarded an exceptional opportunity by my employer at the time for education sponsorship, and so I researched for an enrolment where I could continue full-time work and attain a degree part-time via distance.

 I didn’t know anyone who had done this before, so I reached out on LinkedIn to some industry contacts who had.
-From their experience I validated my expectations, then proposed the course to my education sponsor.
+From their experience I validated my expectations and then proposed the course to my sponsor.

-The Bachelor of Business (Maritime and Logistics Management) from the Australian Maritime College at University of Tasmania aligned well to my personal and career interests.
+The Bachelor of Business (Maritime and Logistics Management) from the Australian Maritime College at the University of Tasmania aligned well with my personal and career interests.
 I already had five years’ industry experience and wanted to take on something with a broader scope than my electrical trade skills.

 I had always been interested in business and management and keenly observed how corporations operate in different markets.
 I now wanted to better understand the fundamentals of international business management, and shipping by default is a global market player.
 I felt that my skills could be better used to develop areas of a business to improve an organisations efficiency and profitability.
 I also have aspirations like to own and operate a business of my own someday, I just haven’t discovered what exactly yet.

 So what’s it like?

 Well, honestly it has been much harder than I expected.
-Having been out of formal education for 8 years, it was very difficult to get back into the swing of things.
+Having left formal education 8 years prior, it was very difficult to get back into the swing of things.

 I was a bit naive in the beginning, I had the mindset that if 18 year old school leavers can do it then I should have no problem.
 However, in reality there is a clear difference between studying and working full-time.
 Yes I had the industry knowledge, but institutions expect you to learn and apply only what is being taught.
 I was used to an environment where if you don’t know something you become resourceful, you consult peers, experts etc to find the answer, apparently this is called cheating within academia 😉